Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Data Availability

 \section{Data Availability}

 The set of \snid{} templates used throughout can be made available on request.
-Additionally, the full set of blended spectra used throughout are to be made available through a public repository on TBC.
+Additionally, the full set of blended spectra used throughout are to be made available through a public repository on Lancaster University's PURE research information system.